kallaway/100-days-of-code/r1-log.md

 Day 31: January 3, 2020

-Today's Progress:I started doing so many courses again;because I am not so consciously aware of why I need to use what I am using.
+Today's Progress:I started doing so many courses again; because I am not so consciously aware of why I need to use what I am using.
 I started on lynda course, watched udemy course and finished it, did FreeCodeCAMP, it's getting harder; that's why I want to fully understand everything before going into more.

 Feelings: I felt so tired and sleepy today; because I slept so late.
-Today is againg becoming late.
+Today is again becoming late.
 I will try to work better tomorrow I hope.

 Links:https://www.lynda.com/JavaScript-tutorials/Learning-JavaScript-Language/782146-2.html
 https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/replace-loops-using-recursion